Influenza Vaccine and COVID-19

 Influenza Vaccination In 2021

 Whilst we are still in the Coronavirus Pandemic, it is particularly important to receive the flu vaccination.
-Protecting yourself against the flu will help to prevent the need of hospitalisation for flu related illnesses.
+Protecting yourself against the flu will help to reduce the risk of severe flu complications, including hospitalisation, particularly in high-risk groups.
 Thus conserving healthcare resources & equipment.

-The flu vaccination is a safe and effective way to prevent catching the flu.
+The flu vaccination is a safe way to reduce your risk of catching the flu — though protection varies by season depending on how well the vaccine matches the circulating strains.
 Whilst the vaccination is particularly relevant to people who are immunocompromised, elderly or pregnant, it is recommended that everyone receive the flu vaccination annually for added protection.

 Flu Vaccine And COVID-19